SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/SECURITY_REQUIREMENTS.md

 The property that ensures that information is not disclosed or made available to any unauthorized entity.
 In other words, information cannot be accessed by an unauthorized third party.

-## This requirement is applied were the information is stored.
+**Note:** *This requirement is applied were the information is stored.*

+Failure to guarantee this security requirement can lead to the leakage or loss of confidential data shared among authorized users of the application.

 # Integrity

 Is the property of safeguarding the correctness and completeness of assets in a Cloud & Mobile system.
 In other words it involves maintaining the data consistent, trustworthy and accurate during it life-cycle.

-## This requirements is applied in the Cloud and Mobile Ecosystem.
+**Note:** *This requirements is applied in the Cloud and Mobile Ecosystem.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## SQL Injection Attacks:
+### 1. SQL Injection Attacks:
 In this type of attack, the attacker inserts malicious code with the intention of accessing the unauthorized database for the purpose of obtaining confidential or critical data from the legitimate user.

-## Wrapping Attacks:
+### 2. Wrapping Attacks:
 In a wrapping attack scenario, the attacker duplicates the SOAP message in the course of the translation and sends it to the server as a legitimate user.
 Therefore, the attacker may interfere with the malicious code.

-## MITM Attacks:
+### 3. MITM Attacks:
 In this type of attack, an attacker attempts to intrude on a mail exchange or continuous message between two users or clients of a cloud-based mobile application (client-server).

-## Cookie Poisoning:
+### 4. Cookie Poisoning:
 This type of attack consists of replacing or modifying cookie content in ways to gain unauthorized access to applications or Web pages. # Availability

 Refers to the property which ensures that a mobile device or system is accessible and usable upon demand by authorized entities.
 In other words the mobile cloud-based application need to be always available to access by authorized people.

-## This requirement is applied were the information is stored.
+**Note:** *This requirement is applied were the information is stored.*

 Not addressing this requirement may lead to vulnerabilities explored by attacks such as:

-## DoS Attacks:
+### 1. DoS Attacks

-In this type of attacks, the attacker attempts to prevent the provision of a service or resource that are signed by authorized users by launching various types of flood
+In this type of attacks, the attacker attempts to prevent the provision of a service or resource that are signed by authorized users by launching various types of flood.

-## DDoS Attacks:
+### 2. DDoS Attacks

 It is an improved case of DoS attacks in terms of flooding the target server with server with a huge amount of packets.
-# Authentication
+# Authenticity

 Is the assurance that information transaction is from the source it claims to be from.
 The device authenticates itself prior to receiving or transmitting any information.
 It assures that the information received is authentic.
 It is assumed that communications may be intercepted by an unauthorized entity and data at rest may be subject to unauthorized access during transport and rest, taking into account the nature of the cloud and mobile ecosystem.

-This security requirement is applied across all layers of the ecosystem under consideration, i.e., communication, transport and storage of information shared or exchanged between authorized entities.
+**Note:** *This security requirement is applied across all layers of the ecosystem under consideration, i.e., communication, transport and storage of information shared or exchanged between authorized entities.*

-## Security Verification Requirements
+### Security Verification Requirements

  * If the app provides users access to a remote service, some form of authentication, such as username/password authentication, is perfumed at the remote endpoint;
  * if stateful session management is used, the remote andpoint uses rendomly generated session identifiers to authenticate client requests without sending the user's crendentials;
  * If stateless token-base authentication is used, the server provides a token that has been signed using a secure algorithm;